queso/joshowens.dev/content/blog/2019-06-05--changing-code-culture/index.md

 ## Cross-team code reviews

 Cross-team code reviews were a fun experiment we tried for 5 or 6 meetings.
 The meeting revolved around the idea of having people outside your team watching as you explain code related to a feature.

-We would pick a developer to 'present' the code and walk us through the code on a big screen while explaining it.
-We would have 3-6 other devs in the room from other teams.
-The other devs would ask questions, give opinions, and offer suggestions on how their team might change or improve the code.
+- Pick a developer to 'present' the code
+- The presenter pulls up the code on a big screen
+- The presenter talks through the code and flips between files
+- Have 3-6 other devs in the room from other teams.
+- Other devs would ask questions
+- Other devs give opinions and offer suggestions

 It turns out that this is a great way to promote learning and inter-team growth within a larger organization.
 Several teams walked away from these cross team code reviews with significant bits to refactor.
 Refactors like changing how API data is fetched, or writing React components without 'prop drilling'.
 These meetings also led to cross team pairing.
 This pair focused on defining code boundaries better between the two teams.
 It also led to consistent API data shapes and caching the data.

-Positive Outcomes: Teams started working across code bases instead of within them, and we started to establish standards across many teams instead of within one team.
+**Positive Outcomes**: Teams started working across code bases instead of within them, and we started to establish standards across many teams instead of within one team.

-Things to watch out for: We ended up getting thrown off track due to unconstructive criticism.
+**Things to watch out for**: We ended up getting thrown off track due to unconstructive criticism.
 If you are interested in cross-team code review, I recommend establishing guidelines on constructive criticism.
 Being constructive can ensure people leave the meeting without feeling attacked.

 ## Code Review Club